-SQL job scheduling is best suited for executing SQL statements, such as
+SQL job scheduling is best suited for executing operational SQL statements, such

-results are not supported, which excludes statements that begin with SELECT
+results are not supported, such as statements that begin with SELECT; however,

-In the navigation menu, click Jobs.
-The SQL tab is where you create, view, search for, and manage SQL jobs.
+To create a SQL job, click Jobs in the navigation menu.
+The SQL tab is where you create, view, search for, edit, and delete SQL jobs.

 The SQL jobs list is organized in the following columns: